-Students matriculating between fall 2016 and fall 2019 are required to earn a minimum of 83 credits and satisfy the below requirements.
+Students matriculating prior to fall 2020 are required to earn a minimum of 83 credits and satisfy the below requirements.

 Students matriculating in fall 2020 or later are required to earn a minimum of 86 credits and satisfy the below requirements.